Table of Contents

 If you’re tired of traditional protectants, this water-based one may just be what you’re looking for.

 Biore claims that the UV Aqua Rich Watery Essence provides even coverage for the skin, including fine lines and uneven surfaces.
-This face sunscreen contains ingredients such as glycerin, hyaluronic acid, and royal jelly extract to moisturize.
-Thanks to its watery formula, it absorbs in a really quick and smooth manner, resulting in a fresh, dewy look.
+This face sunscreen contains moisturizing ingredients such as glycerin, hyaluronic acid, and royal jelly extract.

 PROS AND CONS OF THE BIORE UV AQUA RICH WATERY ESSENCE